-- · Integration of basic gun and controller functions. - · Integration of controller interlocks. - · Local operation of setup and error functions.
+- Integration of basic applicator and controller functions. - · Integration of controller interlocks. - · Local operation of setup and error functions.

-This example shows a basic integration using 6, of the available 19, signals available on the Discrete I/O cable.
+This example shows a basic integration that uses 6 of the 19 signals available on the Discrete I/O cable.

 - Preset Select 1 (Pin 1) and Preset Select 2 (Pin 2): Used to select Presets P000-P003.
-For example: Select Preset P002 by applying 24V to Pin 2 and Ground or no connection to Pin 1. - Remote Enable/Disable (Pin 4): Enable remote control through the Discrete I/O interface by applying 24V to Pin 4.

-- Electrostatic Enable (Pin 5): Use a switched voltage source for Pin 5 to activate/trigger the electrostatics. - GND (Pins 8, 12, 17): Used as ground reference for I/O signals. - Interlocks: See Interlocks, page 7, for information on how to set up the required interlocks.
+For example: Select Preset P002 by applying 24V to Pin 2 and Ground or no connection to Pin 1. - Remote Enable/Disable (Pin 4): Enable remote control through the Discrete I/O interface by applying 24V to Pin 4. - Electrostatic Enable (Pin 5): Use a switched voltage source for Pin 5 to activate/trigger the electrostatics. - GND (Pins 8, 12, 17): Used as ground reference for I/O signals. - Interlocks: See Interlocks, page 8, for information on how to set up the required interlocks.